The Art Paper Series: Is there a difference between a Sketch & Drawing Book?

 • Smooth & Economical: Features a lighter, smoother surface that’s ideal for quick dry media sketches.

-• Dry Media Recommended: Best used with pencils, charcoal, and conte.
+• Dry Media Recommended: Best used with pencils, charcoal.
 It is not suitable for wet media like paint or heavy ink.

 • Format & Value: Offers more sheets per pad, providing excellent value for daily practice and exploration.